 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all of the possible side effects of KISQALI.
 For more information, ask your health care provider or pharmacist.
 Call your doctor for medical advice about side effects.
-You may report side effects to the FDA at 1-800-FDA-1088.
+You are encouraged to report negative side effects of prescription drugs to the FDA.
+Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.